Mid-America Apartment Communities (NYSE:MAA) Updates Q3 2021 Earnings Guidance

-Mid-America Apartment Communities (NYSE:MAA) issued an update on its third quarter 2021 earnings guidance on Monday morning.
-The company provided earnings per share guidance of $1.620-$1.740 for the period.
-The company issued revenue guidance of -.Mid-America Apartment Communities also updated its FY 2021 guidance to $6.650-$6.850 EPS.

-A number of analysts have commented on MAA shares.
-Raymond James boosted their price objective on Mid-America Apartment Communities from $175.00 to $205.00 and gave the stock an outperform rating in a report on Monday, July 19th.
-Truist upped their price target on Mid-America Apartment Communities from $178.00 to $198.00 and gave the stock a buy rating in a report on Wednesday, August 25th.
+A number of research firms recently issued reports on MAA.
+BMO Capital Markets lowered Mid-America Apartment Communities from an outperform rating to a market perform rating and upped their target price for the company from $147.00 to $170.00 in a research note on Tuesday, June 1st.
+Colliers Securities reaffirmed a hold rating and issued a $175.00 target price on shares of Mid-America Apartment Communities in a research note on Tuesday, July 20th.
+Royal Bank of Canada upped their target price on Mid-America Apartment Communities from $180.00 to $196.00 and gave the company a sector perform rating in a research note on Friday, July 30th.
+Truist upped their target price on Mid-America Apartment Communities from $178.00 to $198.00 and gave the company a buy rating in a research note on Wednesday, August 25th.
 They noted that the move was a valuation call.
-Truist Securities increased their price target on Mid-America Apartment Communities from $178.00 to $198.00 and gave the company a buy rating in a research report on Wednesday, August 25th.
-Barclays assumed coverage on shares of Mid-America Apartment Communities in a report on Wednesday, September 1st.
-They set an overweight rating and a $210.00 price objective on the stock.
-Finally, BMO Capital Markets downgraded shares of Mid-America Apartment Communities from an outperform rating to a market perform rating and increased their target price for the company from $147.00 to $170.00 in a report on Tuesday, June 1st.
-Five investment analysts have rated the stock with a hold rating and seven have assigned a buy rating to the stock.
-According to data from MarketBeat, Mid-America Apartment Communities currently has a consensus rating of Buy and an average price target of $170.93.
+Finally, Truist Securities boosted their price target on Mid-America Apartment Communities from $178.00 to $198.00 and gave the company a buy rating in a report on Wednesday, August 25th.
+Six investment analysts have rated the stock with a hold rating and seven have given a buy rating to the stock.
+According to data from MarketBeat, Mid-America Apartment Communities currently has an average rating of Buy and an average target price of $173.00.

-The company also recently declared a quarterly dividend, which will be paid on Thursday, September 30th.
-Stockholders of record on Wednesday, September 15th will be paid a dividend of $1.0625 per share.
+The company also recently disclosed a quarterly dividend, which will be paid on Thursday, September 30th.
+Stockholders of record on Wednesday, September 15th will be issued a dividend of $1.0625 per share.
+This represents a $4.25 dividend on an annualized basis and a dividend yield of 2.28%.
 This is an increase from Mid-America Apartment Communities’s previous quarterly dividend of $1.03.
-The ex-dividend date is Tuesday, September 14th.
-This represents a $4.25 annualized dividend and a dividend yield of 2.26%.
+The ex-dividend date of this dividend is Tuesday, September 14th.
 Mid-America Apartment Communities’s dividend payout ratio is presently 63.76%.

-In related news, Director David P. Stockert sold 3,500 shares of the business’s stock in a transaction dated Friday, September 3rd.
-The stock was sold at an average price of $195.00, for a total value of $682,500.00.
-The sale was disclosed in a legal filing with the SEC, which is available through this link.
-Company insiders own 1.39% of the company’s stock.
+In other news, Director David P. Stockert sold 3,500 shares of the company’s stock in a transaction on Friday, September 3rd.
+The stock was sold at an average price of $195.00, for a total transaction of $682,500.00.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Corporate insiders own 1.39% of the company’s stock.

 An institutional investor recently raised its position in Mid-America Apartment Communities stock.
-Morgan Stanley raised its stake in shares of Mid-America Apartment Communities, Inc. (NYSE:MAA) by 162.0% in the second quarter, according to its most recent filing with the Securities & Exchange Commission.
-The institutional investor owned 430,122 shares of the real estate investment trust’s stock after buying an additional 265,978 shares during the quarter.
-Morgan Stanley owned about 0.37% of Mid-America Apartment Communities worth $72,441,000 at the end of the most recent reporting period.
-90.52% of the stock is currently owned by institutional investors and hedge funds.
+Morgan Stanley boosted its stake in Mid-America Apartment Communities, Inc. (NYSE:MAA) by 162.0% in the 2nd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The institutional investor owned 430,122 shares of the real estate investment trust’s stock after purchasing an additional 265,978 shares during the period.
+Morgan Stanley owned approximately 0.37% of Mid-America Apartment Communities worth $72,441,000 at the end of the most recent reporting period.
+90.52% of the stock is currently owned by hedge funds and other institutional investors.

 Mid-America Apartment Communities Company Profile